Setting up Synkro as a dropship seller store

 Searching for products

-Once you have found some products to import, you can click on the “Import” button or select multiple to import products in bulk.
+Once you have found some products to import, you can click on the “Import selected” button or select multiple to import products in bulk.
 The products will be created in your store as a “draft” to ensure ample time to make any changes to the product before switching it to “active” and start selling it in your online store.

 Step #5: Add shipping rates to Synkro-powered fulfillment location